 Grand Canyon: South Rim-to-Phantom Ranch

-Not all was lost, on a whim I applied for a Havasupai Native American Reservation Campground Permit in February 2024, and surprisingly won the lottery on the exact dates I wanted.
-That meant, as soon as I finished my Phantom Ranch hike, I would immediately head two hours west to check-in for a 4 day, 3 night adventure through some incredible waterfalls.
+Not all was lost.
+On a whim, I applied for a Havasupai Native American Reservation Campground Permit in February 2024, and surprisingly won the lottery on the exact dates I wanted.
+That meant, as soon as I finished my Phantom Ranch hike, I would immediately head two hours west to check in for a 4-day, 3-night adventure through some incredible waterfalls.
 That post should be up soon.

-Part 1: Fun Facts
+Part 1: Quick Overview

-Hike Name: Grand Canyon: South Rim-to-Phantom Ranch
+-Hike Name: Grand Canyon: South Rim-to-Phantom Ranch

-Location: Arizona (Grand Canyon National park)
+-Location: Arizona (Grand Canyon National park)

-Permits Required: Yes
+-Permits Required: Yes

-Hike Type: Loop
+-Hike Type: Loop

-Direction Hiked: South Kaibab Trailhead to Phantom Ranch, Phantom Ranch to Bright Angel Trailhead
+-Direction Hiked: South Kaibab Trailhead to Phantom Ranch, Phantom Ranch to Bright Angel Trailhead

-Month and Year Hiked: Late May 2024 (Memorial Day Weekend)
+-Month and Year Hiked: Late May 2024 (Memorial Day Weekend)

-Distance Recorded: 24 miles
+-Distance Recorded: 24 miles

-Time Completed In: 2 Days, 1 Night
+-Time Completed In: 2 Days, 1 Night

-Elevation Gain Recorded: 4,822 feet
+-Elevation Gain Recorded: 4,822 feet

-Link to Activity: https://connect.garmin.com/modern/activity/15607952064
+-Link to Activity: https://connect.garmin.com/modern/activity/15607952064

-GPX File:
+-GPX File:

 Part 2: Trip Report

-Day 1: May 26th, 2024 (Bright Angel Trailhead to Phantom Ranch, 13.3 miles)
+Day 1: May 26th, 2024 (Bright Angel Trailhead to Phantom Ranch, 12.4 miles, 548 ft elevation gain)

-At 0400, I parked my vehicle in the free overnight parking lot at the Grand Canyon Backcountry Information Center.
+At 04:00, I parked my vehicle in the free overnight parking lot at the Grand Canyon Backcountry Information Center.
 I then made the short walk to the Bright Angel Trailhead.
-My hike would begin in earnest, by walking east along the paved 4+ miles of the Rim Trail to South Kaibab trailhead.
+My hike would begin in earnest by walking east along the paved 4+ miles of the Rim Trail to the South Kaibab trailhead.
 I could have waited a few hours for the free shuttles to take me, but what’s the fun in that?
 Plus, with how early it was, this was my only chance to get the 2nd most visited national park in the United States mostly to myself.

 A mule train coming from the Phantom Ranch